Fansesi/mysite/content/page/about/index.md

 ### Music

-* Classical and jazz music composition
+* Classical, jazz and math rock music composition
 * Music theory and using this theory knowledge on playing classical, electrical, bass guitars and drums
 * Digital Audio Workstations (DAWs) and signal processing